Career Development Practitioner (CDP) Certification in Canada

 Currently, five provinces (Alberta, British Columbia, Ontario, New Brunswick, and Nova Scotia) have certification based on the Canadian Standards and Guidelines for Career Developmen (S&Gs) in place.
 Several other provinces are having discussions about certification development and implementation.

 The S&Gs are the competencies (knowledge, skills, and attitudes) that Career Development Practitioners need in order to practice effectively and ethically.
 They were initiated in 1996 and built based on extensive consultation with the career development community.
 The S&Gs launched in 2001 and were revised in 2004 and 2011.
 They were the basis for career development training programs, job descriptions, and certification in Canada.
-They were also the basis for the international competency framework underpinning the International Association for Educational and Vocational Guidance (IAEVG) certification.

 Not all career development certifications are based on the S&Gs and not all provinces have the same education and training requirements.
 For example, in Quebec, a Master’s degree from a pre-approved institution OR demonstration of equivalency (Masters’ degree or 6075 hours of education, including specific courses, theoretical training, and supervised internship) is required for certification.
 In other provinces it could be a combination of education and experience, and/or demonstration of competencies.